di Chi Guarda: 25,692

 Their love is very special and maybe not so easy to understand for the audience.
 If you only view love at surface value, full of butterflies and cheesy lines, this is not the kind of love for you.
 "Now, We Are Breaking Up" is a melodramatic romance while being a deep, thought-provoking and mature drama that deals with the realities of life.

 Jang Ki Yong and Song Hye Kyo did an excellent job interpreting their characters and they were able to portray the nuances well.
 I could genuinely feel their vulnerability, though it was subtle.
-All the cast felt very convincing and natural to me, while at the same time having their own charm.
+The depth in their portrayal was impressive.
+All the cast felt very convincing and natural, while at the same time having their own charm.
 It isn't so surprising because they played characters of their age and close to their selves, which also created a great dynamic between them.

-Even the way they speaked french was so charming to me, and that is very rare because most of the time it is incomprehensible in other dramas (I'm french for your information).
+Even the way they speaked french was so charming, and that is very rare because most of the time it is incomprehensible in other dramas (I'm french for your information).
 Besides, they never looked so good on screen.

 The pacing is certainly slow but over time I found myself really into the story and attached to the characters.
-And you know what?
-I loved the fact that everything was happening slowly.
+Actually, I loved the fact that everything was happening slowly.
 There are important life lessons about family, friendship, love, happiness, work...
 There are also topics such as society's expectations of women, adultery, divorce and illness, all dealt with brilliantly.

-I sincerely want to give back some justice to it.
-There is no doubt this drama will please only a minority of people, but for me it was a beautiful drama.
-It's not the kind of melodrama that will make you feel a ton of strong emotions either, but that doesn't make it any less good if you appreciate it for what it is.
-I shared my thoughts on the ending and other parts in the comments, so, do not read if you haven't finished the drama.
+There is no doubt this drama will not please a lot of K-Drama fans, but for me it was a beautiful one.
+And at least, it did well enough in Korea.
+I shared my thoughts on the ending and other parts in the comments, so, do not read if you haven't finished it.

 Thank you for reading !